 The Staircase leads to a room called the Middle Chamber where Masons were said to go to receive their wages.
 I would like to speak about it only briefly.
-In that interior room (interior to Mason himself) the individual is able to see a representation of the Deity.
+In that interior room (interior to the Mason himself) the individual is able to see a representation of the Deity.
 He also has access to a Perfect Ashlar.
-A Perfect Ashlar is a building stone, which has been completed and is ready to be placed in the building.
-It is found in the Middle Chamber "...for the experienced Craftsmen to try and adjust their jewels (tools) on.'22 I don't want to talk about working tools at this time, but Masons will recognize that the Fellowcraft's tools are tools of measurement and testing, that two of them measure against absolute criteria, which are opposite one another, while the third defines the relationship between the other two.
+A Perfect Ashlar is a building stone which has been completed and is ready to be placed in the building.
+It is found in the Middle Chamber "...for the experienced Craftsmen to try and adjust their jewels (tools) on."22 I don't want to talk about working tools at this time, but Masons will recognize that the Fellowcraft's tools are tools of measurement and testing, that two of them measure against absolute criteria which are opposite one another, while the third defines the relationship between the other two.
 Given an environment in which paired opposites are held in balance by a coordinating agency, those tools sound to me like a functional model of morality.
 Tools of morality, together with the Perfect Ashlar, a standard against which to calibrate them, all found in an interior Middle Chamber (within the Mason's own being) seems to me to be a pregnant idea.
-All this happens in the place where one "...receives his wages...."; that is, where he gets what he deserves.
+All this happens in the place where one "...receives his wages..." that is, where he gets what he deserves.
 The fact that all this takes place within one's own being is worth thinking about.
+It gives an interesting insight into the attitude and intent of the people who formulated this "system of morality".